If you’re looking for an easy but highly rewarding hike, you need to visit Cascade 500 Pieds in Mauritius (also known as Cascade des Galets)!

 After the third river, you’ll see a viewpoint on your right and then another river with a small wooden plank.

-Right after that, there will be a slightly steep descend along a rocky path but nothing too strenuous.
+Right after that, there will be a slightly steep descent along a rocky path but nothing too strenuous.
 You just need to be extra careful if you’re hiking on a rainy day.

 After about 20 minutes, you’ll find a river below on your right.
 From there, walk for about 10 minutes until you reach another river.